-- Cloud Trends –Higher levels of reuse and sharing can be achieved by identifying specific processes that can be transitioned to the Cloud.
-Moving entire processes into the Cloud is a higher level of abstraction and will have a significant impact on the management and utilization of technology services.
-Planning and execution for the Cloud should assess and transition such processes to realize the benefits of rapid provisioning, dynamic scaling and deployment.
-Good candidates for this transition are back end processes, reporting, authentication etc. Due to the utility based aspect of the Cloud, these processes can be adjusted as needed based on on-going monitoring and can support rapid deployments to test new ideas and promote innovation.
+As covered in the session at FOSE 2013 ”Enterprise Transformation using the Cloud and Big Data – The Future of Business Operations,” Agile Enterprise Transformation with the Cloud can result in significant benefits and planning, execution for the Cloud should assess and transition entire processes in an Agile manner to realize the benefits of rapid provisioning, dynamic scaling and deployment.
+Good candidates for this transition are back end processes, reporting, authentication etc. Due to the utility based aspects of the Cloud, these processes can be adjusted as needed based on on-going monitoring and can support rapid deployments to test new ideas and promote innovation.
 The key to success while leading these initiatives as part of the Agile planning was to identify and prioritize the specific processes as migration candidates, prioritize release items, develop key performance metrics with continuous monitoring, automated tesing and workload analysis.

 Ajay Budhraja has over 23 years in Information Technology with experience in areas such as Executive leadership, management, strategic planning, enterprise architecture, system architecture, software engineering, training, methodologies, networks, databases, etc. Ajay has provided Senior Executive leadership for nationwide and global programs and has implemented integrated Enterprise Information Technology solutions.
 He has a Masters in Engineering (Computer Science), Masters in Management and Bachelors in Engineering.